-Located at the mouth of Winchester Bay, Oregon, the first Umpqua River Light was built in 1855 and lit in 1857.
+Located at the mouth of Winchester Bay, Oregon, the first Umpqua River Lighthouse near the town of Reedsport, this magnificent lighthouse was built in 1855 and lit in 1857.
 Built along the river channel, the original light was vulnerable to seasonal flooding.

 This led to yearly erosion of the sand embankment of the light.
 In October 1863, the building's foundations had become too unstable and the structure soon collapsed.
 Before its collapse, the Light House Board had foreseen the need to build a new light at the location.
 However, it was 1888 before Congress approved of the construction of a new light.

 The Umpqua River Lighthouse stands at 65 feet tall and features a distinctive red and white striped tower.
 The tower is equipped with a first-order Fresnel lens, which was once powered by a hand-cranked clockwork mechanism.
 The lighthouse also features a keeper's quarters, which now serves as a museum that showcases the history of the Umpqua River Lighthouse and the surrounding area.